nummacway/gb300/README.md

 # GB300

-The **Sup+ GB300** is a cheap handheld that emulates video game consoles.
+The **Sup+ GB300** (short for Game Box) is a cheap handheld that emulates video game consoles.
 The cheapest way to get it is via [AliExpress's "Pick 3 and Save"](https://www.aliexpress.com/gcp/300000512/nnmixupdatev3?productIds=1005006436983834) for $9.99 (_not_ a referral link!) if you can find two more items from that page (or simply buy three GB300!).
 At the start of each month and some "shopping festivals", there is a 10% discount, so you can get it for $8.99.
 That's a few dollars more than the cheapest game consoles on AliExpress often dubbed the Famiclones, but the GB300 offers eight classic consoles (instead of just the Famicon), comes with _way_ more games (even on the Famicon), you can add your own games, and you can save (states and sometimes standard GBA battery saves).

 Some see it as a clone of the (usually a bit more expensive) Data Frog SF2000, which however is a bit different.
 Because the [SF2000 has already been documented](https://vonmillhausen.github.io/sf2000/), this page focusses primarily on the differences.